 This tip isn’t something we would recommend if this is the only thing that would save an individual.
 Because otherwise, there is usually a bigger problem at play.
 However, for someone who is making decent headway otherwise, negotiating with your creditors to lower your interest rates & reducing your minimum payments can be a great way to speed things up.
 The lower your interest rates and payments are, the more money gets applied directly to the principle.

-This can be a difficult process, but it’s worth it if you’re able to get a lower interest rate.
+This can be a difficult process especially if you have multiple debts, but it’s worth it if you’re able to get a lower interest rate.
 To increase your chances of success, make sure to do your research before negotiating with your creditors.
 You should have a good idea of what kind of interest rates are reasonable before you start the process.

 Take advantage of balance transfer offers

 If you have credit card balances, you may be able to take advantage of balance transfer offers.
 Many credit cards offer 0% interest on balance transfers for a certain period of time.
 This can be a great way to save money on interest and pay off your debt quicker.

 Just be sure to read the fine print before you sign up for a balance transfer offer.
 Some offers come with fees or other penalties that could end up costing you more in the long run.

 The way a balance transfer offer works is by reducing your effective interest rate for a certain period of time.
 For example, if you had $10,000 in credit card debt @ 19.99% interest, you would pay $1,999 a year in interest charges.
 If you were able to find a balance transfer offer (with an adequate credit limit) that charged a 2% flat fee (or $200) you would be able to apply the difference of $1,799 to the $10,000 balance.